Manually creating optimized Windows images for Horizon VMs

 - Click NEXT.

-- Select the vSphere Compatibility Level
+- Select the vSphere compatibility level.

 - Select the lowest version of ESXi that this VM would be deployed to.
-Tip: See Hardware Features Available with Virtual Machine Compatibility Settings.

 - Click NEXT.

-- Select the Windows Version and Architecture
+- Select the Windows version and architecture.

 - Click NEXT.